 Have you ever noticed what happens in the central part of retail stores there?
 Yes, where the wire containers piled high with items called special buys, like cooking utensils or televisions or gym equipment, is located?

 People suddenly stop!
 More than that: they voluntarily, of their own free will, spend additional time and carelessly browse through the special offer.

 Yes, in Hofer and Lidl, at certain points people stop.
 They take time.
 They browse.
 They engage.
 They share attention.
 Voluntarily.
-That’s a measure of successful retailing!
+That’s a measure of successful retailing in the digital times!

 Those retailers that help customers in switching the modes voluntarily are more successful than those that don’t.